MichelleBadri/NormCorr-manuscript/README.md

-## Code repository for the manuscript "Shrinkage improves estimation of microbial associations under different normalization methods"
+# Repository for the project "Shrinkage improves estimation of microbial associations under different normalization methods"

+## Background

 Consistent estimation of associations in microbial genomic survey count data is fundamental to microbiome research.
 Technical limitations, including compositionality, low sample sizes, and technical variability,